numpy/numpy/CONTRIBUTING.rst

 ----------------------------

-NumPy uses a command-line tool called ``spin`` to support common development tasks such as running tests, building documentation, and managing other developer workflows.
+NumPy uses a command-line tool called ``spin`` to support common development tasks such as building from source, running tests, building documentation, and managing other developer workflows.

 The ``spin`` tool provides a consistent interface for contributors working on